Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

+= 2.0.0 =
+* New Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
+* New Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
+* Markup description now enclosed in <span> tags and can be modified with CSS ( #mba_markupinfo {} ).

 = 1.3.2 =

 Fix bug where default variation options were not being selected and 'Choose an Option' was always shown.